dadi/cdn/docs/configuration.md

 #### auth

-Barbu's internal API for cache invalidation uses two-legged OAuth.
+DADI CDN's internal API for cache invalidation uses two-legged OAuth.
 This configuration allows you to define a clientId and secret to secure the invalidation API.

 **Example**